Blane245/musicgenerator/README.md

 - Bugs
     - watch that pause/resume working properly and that the preview always starts at the proper place.
     - the general user flute preset cannot play faster than 180 BPM.
 It generates silence above that speed. must be something about the attack, sustain, or release.
 At 200BPM, the repeat rate is 300ms.
-The flute at midi 72, and velocity of 63, the attack, sustain, and release are 4.8ms, 952ms, and 250ms respectively.
+The flute at pitch 72, and velocity of 63, the attack, sustain, and release are 4.8ms, 952ms, and 250ms respectively.
 There is no delay, hold, or decay.

 # Development and Installation